sljavi/simple-react-store/README.md

 ### Update state
 #### aStore.setState(someState, actionName = '')
 Saves the new state into the store.
-Remember keep your states inmutable.
+Remember keep your states immutable.
-Consider use [immutable.js](https://facebook.github.io/immutable-js/) for it.

 ##### Arguments